eddiejibson/retention-file-remover/README.md

 That's right gang, this is a really handy file deletion script based on a retention factor!
 This means a certain amount of files are deleted if over the configured retention number.
 This script will delete the **oldest** files first.
 This is handy for backups (can't keep backups forever, time to automate!), logs etc for those who don't trust Linuxes log rotation!

+If this is of use to you, please consider ⭐ing, makes my GitHub look a lot spicier 😊

 There are two available ways for the script to detect the oldest files:

 - By file creation date (Easiest) : The script will delete the oldest files based on their creation date in the file system.